Cyclic guanosine monophosphate–adenosine monophosphate

 Cyclic guanosine monophosphate–adenosine monophosphate (cyclic GMP-AMP, cGAMP) is the first cyclic di-nucleotide found in metazoa.

-In mammalian cells, cGAMP is synthesized by cyclic GMP-AMP synthase (cGAS) from ATP and GTP upon cytosolic DNA stimulation. cGAMP produced by cGAS contains mixed phosphodiester linkages, with one between 2'-OH of GMP and 5'-phosphate of AMP and the other between 3'-OH of AMP and 5'-phosphate of GMP.
+In mammalian cells, cGAMP is synthesized by cyclic GMP-AMP synthase (cGAS) from ATP and GTP upon cytosolic DNA stimulation.

+Biosynthesis and function

+The enzyme cyclic GMP-AMP synthase catalyses a chemical reaction that produces a specific isomer of cyclic guanosine monophosphate–adenosine monophosphate (cGAMP) from the components guanosine triphosphate (GTP) and adenosine triphosphate (ATP), with two units of pyrophosphate (PP_{i}) as a byproduct:

-This molecule, referred to as 2′3′-cGAMP (cyclic [G(2’,5’)pA(3’,5’)p]), functions as an endogenous second messenger inducing STING-dependent type I interferon response. cGAMP has also been shown to be an effective adjuvant that boosts the production of antigen-specific antibodies and T cell responses in mice. cGAMP exercises antiviral functions in the cell where it is produced, but can also cross cell membranes by passive diffusion through gap junctions to exert effects on neighboring cells.
+The cyclic product has a bond between the 2'-OH of GMP and the 5'-phosphate of AMP and another between the 3'-OH of AMP and 5'-phosphate of GMP.
+This molecule, referred to as 2′3′-cGAMP (cyclic [G(2',5')pA(3',5')p]), functions as an endogenous second messenger inducing STING-dependent type I interferon response. cGAMP has also been shown to be an effective adjuvant that boosts the production of antigen-specific antibodies and T cell responses in mice. cGAMP exercises antiviral functions in the cell where it is produced, but can also transfer to neighboring cells through gap junctions.
 It may even be packaged into lentivirus (such as HIV-1), poxvirus and herpes virus, and under cell culture conditions has been found to transmit an antiviral signal to the cells infected with these viruses; however, there is reason to think that at least HIV is capable of evading this mechanism by some means.

+cGAMP can also be exported into the extracellular space, where it can act as an intercellular signaling molecule.
+Export is at least partly mediated by the ATP-binding cassette transporter ABCC1, which transports cGAMP directly in an ATP-dependent manner.
+Additional export mechanisms remain to be identified.
+Extracellular cGAMP can be imported into cells by several transporters and channels, including SLC19A1, SLC46A2, and LRRC8 channels.
+Extracellular cGAMP is hydrolyzed primarily by ENPP1, with its paralog ENPP3 also contributing to cGAMP degradation.

-In recent years, cGAMP signalling has been identified in prokaryotes including Vibrio cholerae which express a bacterial analogue of cGAS.
+cGAMP signalling has been identified in prokaryotes including Vibrio cholerae which express a bacterial analogue of cGAS.
 In these organisms, cGAS is encoded as part of an operon alongside cGAMP-activated phospholipases (e.g. CapV in V. cholerae).
 During infection by bacteriophage, cGAS is activated and cGAMP is synthesised, activating CapV which degrades the cell's membrane and triggers cell death before the phage can complete its replicatory cycle.